-A baseline scenario involving saithe constant weight-at-ages and constant hake abundance over the whole period of forecast (BAS) was first investigated as basis of comparison with the three alternative scenarios integrating the newly implemented bottom-up processes between saithe and Norway pout.
-In the baseline scenario (BAS), hake abundance was estimated as the average of the last 3 years of the hindcast (2011, 2012, and 2013).
-Saithe stock outputs resulting from BAS scenario were equivalent to outputs resulting from single-species assessment because of the absence of species interactions impacting saithe stock in the model: neither predation mortality (as saithe is an exclusive predator, Table 1) nor bottom-up processes were included in the model.
+A baseline scenario involving saithe constant weight-at-ages and constant hake abun-185 dance over the whole period of forecast (BAS) was first investigated as basis of comparison 186 with the three alternative scenarios integrating the newly implemented bottom-up pro-187 cesses between saithe and Norway pout.
+In the baseline scenarios (BAS, hake abundance)188 was estimated as the average of the last three years of the hindcast (2011, 2012 and 2013).
+189 Saithe stock outputs resulting from BAS scenario were equivalent to outputs resulting 190 from single-species assessment because of the absence of species interactions impacting 191 saithe stock in the model: neither predation mortality (as saithe is an exclusive predator, 192 Table 1), nor bottom-up processes were included in the model.
+193

 The three alternative scenarios, exploring hake predation pressure on Norway pout and its indirect effects on the saithe stock, were investigated through the implementation of bottom-up processes in the model as described in Equations (1) to (3).
-Including bottom-up processes results in saithe stock outputs, such as biomass and consumption rates, being dependent on the level of hake abundance used in forecast (see below and Figure 1).
+Including bottom-up preocesses results in saithe stock outputs, such as biomass and consumption rates, being dependent on the level of hake abundance used in forecast (see below and Figure 1).

-- CST, hake abundance was constant over the whole period of forecast and was estimated as for BAS scenario. - MOD, hake abundance increase was moderate: 5% per year during 11 years starting in 2014 (based on the 2011-2013 averaged abundance) and reaching a plateau from 2025 onwards.
+- CST, hake abundance was constant over the whole period of forecast and was estimated as for BAS scenario. - MOD, hake abundance increase was moderate: 5% per year during 11 years starting in 2014 (based on the 2011-2013 averaged abundance) and reaching a plateau from 2025 onwards. - HIG, hake abundance increase was high: 10% per year during 11 years starting in 2014 (based on the 2011-2013 averaged abundance) and reaching a plateau from 2025 onwards. - 208 A summary of the four species interactions scenarios is presented in Table 3.